denkovade/hellopy/README.md

 # hellopy
-this simple script was written for a task
+this simple script was written for a tast  in Jenkins job creation